nergalex/f5-aks-kic-lab/source/class1/module3/module3.rst

    :alt: report throughput

-Lower rate of False Positive for more protection
+Lower rate of False Positive and more protection
 *************************************************
 A WAF enforce a security policy and violations occur when some aspect of a request or response does not comply with the security policy.